Have we reached a tipping point in global mental health?

 - Last month, on the 50th anniversary of President Kennedy’s signing of a law that funded mental health centers throughout the United States, a forum at the Kennedy Library hosted Senator Gordon Smith (R-Oreg.), who says that silence is the problem in combatting mental illness.

 I am hopeful that with the involvement of student organizations like Active Minds and Out of the Darkness, ensuring that the student voice is heard, and events like International Survivors of Suicide Day, we will reach the tipping point in our behavior toward mental illness and suicide.

 Anne Dinoto, a collections specialist in BU’s Office of the Comptroller, is staff advisor to Out of the Darkness and represented the American Foundation for Suicide Prevention at the 12th Annual Massachusetts Suicide Prevention Conference in April.
 She can be reached at email@example.com.

 BU’s International Survivors of Suicide Day observance will take place Saturday, November 23, from 10 a.m. to 2 p.m. in the George Sherman Union Terrace Lounge, 775 Commonwealth Ave., second floor.
-The event is free and open to the public.
+The event is open to the public at $5 for students and $15 for adults (financial support to defray that cost is available).
 Find more information on International Survivors of Suicide Day here.